Darkplz/javascript-questions-flow1/README.md

 **Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
 What does it require to use these technologies: In our backend with Node and in (many different) Browsers**

-> First let me exmplain what EcmaScript and TypeScript is:
+> First let me explain what EcmaScript and TypeScript is:
 > EcmaScript is a standard that JavaSCript is build upon.
 > TypeScript is a superset of JavaScript, the primary differences being that TypeScript is statically typed, object-oriented and have interfaces.
 TypeScript is transpiled to JavaScript and it is primarely used for larger applications both serverside and clientside, however it can be used as a substitute for JavaScript at all times.
 >  To use these technologies in either node or browsers, it is required that the engine supports the ecmascript version.
 This however can be worked around by using technologies like babel.